emer/emergent/elog/README.md

 The Items are written to the table *in the order added*, so you can take advantage of previously computed item values based on the actual ordering of item code.
 For example, intermediate values can be stored / retrieved from Stats, or from other items on a log, e.g., using `Context.LogItemFloat` function.

-The Items are then processed in `CreateTables()` to create a set of `etable.Table` tables to hold the data.
+The Items are then processed in `CreateTables()` to create a set of `table.Table` tables to hold the data.

 The `elog.Logs` struct holds all the relevant data and functions for managing the logging process.